 New Mix: Bon Iver, Wives, Psychedelic Porn Crumpets And More

-I also have a noisy band called Wives., These folks are from Queens, New York and have a five-minute-plus, Velvet Underground-inspired tune called "Workin'."
+I also have a noisy band called Wives.
+These folks are from Queens, New York and have a five-minute-plus, Velvet Underground-inspired tune called "Workin'."
 I also play one of Bon Iver's newest songs that's a nod to the past and to a mother's love.
 And my favorite new discovery is Kate Davis, a singer who co-wrote Sharon Van Etten's song "Seventeen."
 The same talented lyricism can be found in Kate's song, "rbbts."

 Artists And Songs Featured On This Episode